reshama/git-intro-workshop6-datanauts/workflows/w1_create_update_myrepo.md

 ## Step 8:  update a repo
 This step copies changes from a remote repository to a local repository.
+:key:  Do this **before starting work in a repository so you have the most up-to-date-changes.**
 **Note:**  this is a good step to practice even though the first time you clone a repo it will already be up to date.

 <kbd> git pull </kbd>